ESMValGroup/ESMValTool/doc/sphinx/source/getting_started/running.rst

 the necessary datasets.

 ESMValTool will also find recipes that are stored in its installation directory.
-A copy of the example recipe is available in ``/path/to/installation/esmvaltool/recipes/examples/recipe_python``.
+A copy of the example recipe is shipped with ESMValTool as:
+``/path/to/installation/esmvaltool/recipes/examples/recipe_python.yml``.
 Thus, the following also works:

 .. code:: bash